 So we escaped to the country, another country in fact, South Wales in the Brecon Beacons National Park.
-Seen as the mister, is currently working on a placement in Caerleon (near Newport) I thought I would ‘go the distance’ four and a half hours to visit him on the bank holiday weekend.
+Seen as the Mister, was working on a placement in Caerleon (near Newport) I thought I would ‘go the distance’ four and a half hours to visit him on a bank holiday weekend.
 Of course I don’t travel light with a car full of camping gear for a 3 night stay at the Cwmdu campsite.
 Note: This campsite had great facilities, remarkable views and was a reasonable price!
 I was proud of our set up featuring the Outwell Carolina Tent, matching carpet, electric hook up, table, deck chairs, gas stove, and a George Foreman grill for good measure.
-We had glorious sunshine and unbearable heat on our first evening while we made Chicken Kebabs overlooking the incredible views.
+We had glorious sunshine and unbearable heat on our first evening while we made Kebabs overlooking the incredible views.